-Iowa Businessman Pleads Guilty For Failing To Pay Employment Taxes And Violating Clean Water Act
+Iowa Businessman Pleads Guilty for Failing to Pay Employment Taxes and Violating Clean Water Act

-Randy Less, 49, of Hopkinton, Iowa, was charged in an Indictment in January 2016 with multiple counts of willfully failing to collect, truthfully account for and pay federal income, social security and Medicare taxes that were withheld from the wages of employees of Permeate Refining Inc., an ethanol production business in Hopkinton.
+Randy Less, 49, of Hopkinton, Iowa, was charged in an indictment in January 2016 with multiple counts of willfully failing to collect, truthfully account for and pay federal income, social security and Medicare taxes that were withheld from the wages of employees of Permeate Refining Inc., an ethanol production business in Hopkinton.

 “Mr. Less made the choice to ignore his employment tax obligations, and will now pay a price for his criminal conduct,” said Acting Assistant Attorney General Ciraolo.
-“We are committed to holding accountable those employers who take advantage of their employees, their competitors, and the U.S. Treasury.”
+“We are committed to holding accountable those employers who take advantage of their employees, their competitors and the U.S. Treasury.”

 “Iowa’s waterways are not dumping grounds,” said Assistant Special Agent in Charge Justin Oesterreich of the U.S. Environmental Protection Agency’s (EPA) criminal enforcement program in Iowa.
 “Mr. Less admitted that he knowingly discharged or caused to be discharged production wastewater into a tributary of the Maquoketa River without a permit to do so, putting public health, wildlife and the environment at risk.
 This case demonstrates that EPA takes seriously its commitment to protect our natural resources and the communities that rely upon them.”

 A sentencing date has not yet been set.
-Less faces a statutory maximum sentence of five years in prison and a fine of up to $250,000 for the tax charge and a statutory maximum sentence of three years in prison and a fine up to $250,000 on the Clean Water Act charge.
+Less faces a statutory maximum sentence of five years in prison and a fine of up to $250,000 for the tax charge and a statutory maximum sentence of three years in prison and a fine of up to $250,000 on the Clean Water Act charge.